 ♦ Gold Open Access: publication is immediately provided in oa mode through a high-quality open access publication.The publisher of the oa journal may charge an open access fee (article processing charge).

-♦ Hybrid open access: Research articles can be made openly accessible by paying an extra fee in a journal.
+♦ Hybrid open access: Research articles can be made openly accessible in a journal by paying an extra fee.
 Journal´s other articles still remain behind a paywall.

 ♦ Article processing charge (APC) and Book processing charge (BPC) are payments charged by the OA publisher from the author or her/his institution to cover various publishing costs.
 Both Gold and Hybrid OA based journals can charge APCs.